 While some of the older technologies like 4-20 mA analog I/O are used, mainly for I/O purposes, most new systems use some form of digital communications for factory-wide monitoring and control.
-Furthermore, there is a trend toward Ethernet-based protocols like EtherNet/IP and EtherCAT.
+Furthermore, there is a trend toward Ethernet-based protocols like EtherNet/IP, EtherCAT and PROFINET.

 Automation devices with digital I/O, regardless of the protocol used, can provide a myriad of information that is not available from a basic analog I/O device.
 A typical analog I/O device can provide a single process variable or, in some cases, two.

-With a digital MFC, you can read the flow, totalized flow, temperature, valve drive and other variables simultaneously—and you can communicate that information to the PLC/DCS or other devices on the network for further action, in real time.
-For example, you can set up your system such that an MFC can be changed from a 25 standard liters per minute (slpm) oxygen device to a 20 slpm CO2 device.
+With a digital mass flow controller, you can read the flow, totalized flow, temperature, valve drive and other variables simultaneously—and you can communicate that information to the PLC/DCS or other devices on the network for further action, in real time.
+For example, you can set up your system such that a mass flow controller can be changed from a 25 standard liters per minute (slpm) oxygen device to a 20 slpm CO2 device.

 This capability can enable significant process equipment cost savings.
-For example, by taking full advantage of a Brooks digital MFC’s multi-gas/multi-range capabilities, it is possible to reduce the number of SKUs required by 90 percent, reducing inventory and simplifying purchasing.
+For example, by taking full advantage of the multi-gas/multi-range capabilities in a Brooks digital mass flow controller, it is possible to reduce the number of SKUs required by 90 percent, reducing inventory and simplifying purchasing.

-We can provide that insight.
-No matter what your digital MFC needs, we have a solution for you.
-We can help identify the optimum digital communications protocol and configure our devices with the multivariable data capabilities, alarms and diagnostics to fully satisfy your bioprocessing system requirements.
-Contact our applications experts today.
+At Brooks Instrument, our application experts can help identify the optimum digital communications protocol and configure our digital mass flow controllers with the multivariable data capabilities, alarms and diagnostics to fully satisfy your bioprocessing system requirements.

 For a more complete picture of the relative value of different digital protocols, as well as more details on the advantages you gain by using rich data from digital instrumentation, download our new Biotechnology eBook: Solve Compliance, Integration & Process Challenges Using Rich Data From Your Instrumentation.